 Due to the problems associated with the use of Onglyza, a number of drug lawsuits have been filed in the U.S. against AstraZeneca based on the drug being defective and dangerous and on AstraZeneca’s failure to properly warn of the risks associated with Onglyza.
 Another drug used to regulate Type 2 Diabetes, Invokana, has a number of open lawsuits against it as well.

 What If You Think You May Have a Problem From Onglyza?

 If you or a loved one suffered any of the above health or medical complications after taking Onglyza, you or they may be entitled to financial compensation for medical bills, lost wages, emotional distress, pain, suffering and disability resulting from those complications.
-Call Lattof & Lattof today for a free consultation regarding your potential rights.
+Call Lattof & Lattof today for a free consultation regarding your Onglyza case and your potential rights.
 Remember that claims of this type usually have a certain time limitation within which you may take action, so it is important that you make the call as soon as you can so as to preserve your rights.